-Veterans with PTS (post-traumatic stress), military-induced trauma or military sexual trauma may turn to drugs or alcohol to cope.
+Veterans with PTS (post-traumatic stress), military-induced trauma, or military sexual trauma may turn to drugs or alcohol to cope.
+This is especially common in veterans who have lived through combat exposure, because these experiences are often traumatic.
 If you or a loved one suffers from drug or alcohol abuse, the first step is safe and effective detox for veterans in a dedicated rehab facility.
-At Heroes’ Mile Recovery and Transition Center, we offer safe and effective drug and alcohol for veterans by veterans.
+At Heroes’ Mile Recovery and Transition Center, we offer safe and effective drug and alcohol detox for veterans by veterans.

 When your body physically depends on drugs or alcohol, stopping use without medical supervision can lead to dangerous consequences.
 Potential negative effects, including seizures, vomiting, and depression, may occur, so proper management is vital.
 Oftentimes, the first step in safely starting the recovery process is a medical drug and alcohol detox.

 The Heroes’ Mile facility offers programs for veterans by veterans.
 All the staff at Heroes’ Mile have served in the armed forces, so they understand your addiction journey.
 Specifically, our detox program has four components:

 Your safety remains our number one priority.
 The entire veterans drug detox is performed over the course of five to seven days under the supervision of addiction specialists, physicians, and mental health counselors.
 Additionally, the duration of substance abuse treatment is based on an assessment by our staff and the individual needs of the veteran.

 We understand that no two people have the exact same issues and assess the unique needs of every veteran during intake.
 Because of this, your detox plan is tailored to you, your health, and your current stage of addiction.